Beautiful pure skin: the best beauty tips for skin

 - If you have oily skin or combination skin you should avoid using rich skin creams, as skin impurities can form where too much oil is involved.

-- Dry skin needs a lot of moisture: it supports the skin’s natural protective barrier and prevents bacteria from penetrating the pores.
+- Read how to treat dry skin as it needs a lot of moisture: it supports the skin’s natural protective barrier and prevents bacteria from penetrating the pores.

 - But often stress is the trigger for skin impurities in adults.
 Therefore, looking after your skin also means looking after your soul; after all, it’s true what they say: our skin is the mirror of our souls.